 -

-The experiment will be open to photography projects by professionals and amateurs from around the world.
-The selected best photo portraits will take part in an exhibition during the festival events of IPFF 2022.
+The experiment was open to photography projects by professionals and amateurs from around the world.
+The selected best photo portraits became part of an exhibition during the festival events of IPFF 2022.

 -

-One of all the selected photographs will be awarded as a winner and will become a starting point for experimental transformations - in a virtual art incubator it will be an inspiration for subsequent creations within various arts and practices.
+One of all the selected photographs was awarded as a winner and became a starting point for experimental transformations - in a virtual art incubator it was an inspiration for subsequent creations within various arts and practices.

 -